yaali-annar/yaali-annar.github.io/README.md

 ## Resolving bundle location

-Github pages for repo are linked to `https://${userName}.github.io/${repoName}` this means that we need to set the index.html to fetch the bundle.js from `/${repoName}/bundle.js`.
+If you're not using username.github.io  as your repo name, github pages for repo are linked to `https://${userName}.github.io/${repoName}` this means that we need to set the index.html to fetch the bundle.js from `/${repoName}/bundle.js`.
 You can do this by hardcoding the repository name or using a helper library like `git-repo-name`.
 Here is the output section of the webpack production config.

     output: {
        path: path.resolve(__dirname, "dist/"),